-Fero Labs Led by EE PhD ’15 Alumnus Berk Birand Raises $9 Million To Bring Explainable Machine Learning to Industrial Manufacturing
+Fero Labs Led by PhD ’15 Alumnus Berk Birand Raises $9 Million To Bring Explainable Machine Learning to Industrial Manufacturing

 August 12, 2021